 Hartley Bay Marina, the only access point directly on the French River Delta in Northern Ontario, was established in 1952 and has been run by three generations of Palmers’.
 When we first arrived in Hartley Bay, the only access to the marina was by train.
-Today, with road access, we provide secure launching and parking facilities, cottage rental accommodations, canoe and kayak rentals, equipment rentals and outfitted paddling packages, and any trip planning advice
+Today, with road access, we provide secure launching and parking facilities, cottage rental accommodations, canoe rentals, equipment rentals and outfitted paddling packages, and any trip planning advice

 The French River Delta (also known as the Lower French River) has direct access to Georgian Bay and consists of around 100 unique backcountry campsites, 3 Lodges with rental cottages available for accommodations and privately owned cottages, some dating back to the early 1900s.
 While there is a lot of water open to motorboats, there are many remote channels and routes that can only be explored by canoe or kayak.

 Northern Ontario welcomes adventure seekers all year round, with a range of outdoor activities, such as ATVing, canoeing, boating, and fishing in summer.
 The French River is one of Northern Ontario's premier fishing destinations, offering great fishing opportunities for the casual and competitive fisherman alike.